CivicTechWR/WRvotes/docs/resources/voter-info.md

 page on the Cambridge website for more details.

 ## Getting Informed

-#### What parties are running in this election?

-Unlike provincial or federal politics, municipal candidates in our municipality do not run under party banners.

-This has the advantage of potentially reducing partisanship, but it means that candidates must be evaluated on their individual merits.

 #### I don't feel informed enough to vote.
 Where do I start?